50 Shades Whiter: How to find the Perfect Shade for Teeth Whitening.

 Having whiter teeth helps us feel confident and comfortable with our smile, however when does having the perfect ‘Hollywood Smile’ become unrealistic?
 Everyone’s smile and teeth are unique and different.
 Thinking of teeth whitening but not sure of what shade of white should you pick?
 There isn’t a ‘correct’ answer as teeth come in a variety of hues and shades.
 It’s important when finding the perfect shade, to be well informed about the treatments and what your dentist recommends based on your overall complexion.
 Read on to discover how to find the right shade for teeth whitening.

 Picking the right ‘white’ teeth whitening shade for you

-There are many procedures to help you achieve your desired pearly glow.
+There are many procedures to help you achieve your desired pearly glow out of 50 shades of white teeth whitening.
 Some include:

 - whitening gels

 - tooth bleaching product